Virtual work can promote employee health, but it also presents new challenges for employees and occupational health services.

 Methodology

 The development of the assistance system is based on a multi-method approach that integrates methods from occupational medicine, psychology, data science, and human–computer interaction.
-This enables needs-based technology development, participatory examination of how occupational physicians and virtual workers interact, and the practical development, evaluation, and integration of the two system modules.

 The system is intended to support occupational health practice for virtual workers by: